Basic Cataloging in Alma

 - Process type – Enter information if desired.

 b.
 Inventory information.
 Some inventory information is populated automatically during the inventory process.
-You may wish to enter other inventory information such as Inventory Number.

 - Permanent location: This information is pulled directly from the holding record.